dwhiffing/fury/content/nato/uk/navy/destroyers/body.md

 Batch 3 ships are larger and displace 20% more than the other two Batches, they have better sea keeping, a larger Sea Dart Magazine, better countermeasures, and many other improvements.
-All ships were refitted with an improved radar.
-All ships carry a single Lynx ASW helicopter, 4x Exocet ASM, a 4.5-inch gun, two Phalanx Close in Weapons System (CIWS) among other systems. ***HMS Gloucester*** became the first ship to shoot down an ASM (an Iraqi Silkworm) while protecting the US Battleship ***USS Missouri*** during the Persian Gulf war.
+All ships were refitted with an improved radar in the late 1980’s.
+All three batches carry a single Lynx ASW helicopter, 4x Exocet ASM, a 4.5-inch gun, two Phalanx Close in Weapons System (CIWS) among other systems. ***HMS Gloucester*** became the first ship in history to shoot down an ASM (an Iraqi Silkworm) while protecting the US Battleship ***USS Missouri*** during the Persian Gulf war.

 | Class      | Pennant | Ship        | Status | Location      | Task        | Remarks     |